-- Real estate investment opportunities
+- Real estate investment opportunities for commercial and residential properties

 - Lease Agreements